 How long does the process take?

-There is one preparation session that we ask parents to attend, on a Saturday morning, from 8:45-11:30am.
+There is one preparation session that we ask parents to attend, on a Monday evenings from 6:00pm to 7:00pm, every other month.

 What if I work on Saturdays?